From the archives: we’ve updated our Canada Day playlist with even more great Canadian artists!

 Much like July 4 for the United States, July 1 is a day of celebration for Canadians; it’s an opportunity to celebrate our country and our Canadian-ness.
 Most communities across the country will host organized celebrations for Canada Day, typically parades, carnivals, festivals, barbecues, air and maritime shows, free musical concerts, and citizenship ceremonies, all topped off with a magnificent fireworks display.
 Celebrations are also planned in other countries for patriots living abroad, while many will celebrate at home with backyard barbecues; sharing a drink with family, friends, and neighbors is very popular.
 You will find Canadian flags draped from windows, hanging over fences, and attached to cars.
 There is no standard mode of celebration for Canada Day.

-Her Majesty Queen Elizabeth II is, oddly enough, still the Queen of Canada and Head of State and has, in the past, attended celebrations held at Parliament Hill in Ottawa, our capital city.
+Her Majesty Queen Elizabeth II was the Queen of Canada and Head of State and attended celebrations held at Parliament Hill in Ottawa, our capital city.
 This may explain our fascination with the royal family.
+Now these duties will fall to King Charles III.

 Canadians are very prevalent in Hollywood as well.
-Everyone knows our Ryans, Gosling and Reynolds, but did you know that the following actors are also Canadian: Dan Akroyd, Mike Meyers, Michael J. Fox, Rachel McAdams, Ellen Page, Anna Paquin, Pamela Anderson, Seth Rogan, Jim Carrey, Donald and Kiefer Sutherland, William Shatner, Leslie Nielsen, Nathan Fillion, Howie Mandel, Keanu Reeves, and the list goes on!
+Everyone knows our Ryans, Gosling and Reynolds, but did you know that the following actors are also Canadian: Dan Aykroyd, Mike Meyers, Michael J. Fox, Rachel McAdams, Elliot Page, Anna Paquin, Pamela Anderson, Seth Rogan, Jim Carrey, Donald and Kiefer Sutherland, William Shatner, Leslie Nielsen, Nathan Fillion, Howie Mandel, Keanu Reeves, Lauren Ash, and the list goes on!
 Canadians are everywhere.

 If we are missing your favorite Canadian artist or track, be sure to let us know in the comments so we can add them.